geograbee/gitTask/README.md

 1. Install Node.js.
 2. Install Angular CLI.
 3. Open the "task" directory in the terminal.
-4. Use "ng serve -o" command to run the project.
+4. Install node_modules using "npm install".
-Comment: The folder is too large (many files and folders), so it could not boot to github.
+5. Use "ng serve -o" command to run the project.